jennykeene/project-team/README.md

 # Air Quality/Weather by City Application!

 ## User Story
-- (DRAFT) As an avid hiker with allergies, when looking up a city with beautiful hiking trails, I want to know the weather and air quality conditions so that I can hike without my allergies acting up.
+- As an avid hiker with allergies, when looking up a city with beautiful hiking trails, I want to know the weather and air quality conditions so that I can hike without my allergies acting up.